You’ve probably heard at least one of these pieces of advice before. Everybody in the self-improvement / productivity niche preaches them like gospel.

 “High D” Used Correctly

-Not too long ago I introduced my friend to the PTE principle and the concept of behavioral styles.
+Not too long ago I introduced a coaching client to the PTE principle.

 He was getting really discouraged because he felt like he never had enough time to do the things he actually wanted to do, things like go to the gym, hangout with friends, or just relax and maybe pick up a new hobby.

-So I had him take a DISC assessment we read through the results together.
+So I had him take a personality assessment and we read through the results together.

 What we found was that he was an extremely “high D” as well as a moderately “high I”.